Method audit: MoRPh

 Data System: Cartographer. https://modularriversurvey.org/map/

 Ease of Use: One day of training is required for volunteers and/or volunteer coordinators, with courses run by Cartographer on request.
+An app is available for collecting survey data.

 Coverage / Scale: The scheme is available in UK and Ireland, but has mainly been rolled out in the south, east and midlands of England.